MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/7-copilot-in-excel.md

     Highlight reviews that mention issues related to charging speeds.
     ```

-    - Copilot will highlight all relevant reviews in the dataset.
+    - Copilot highlights all relevant reviews in the dataset.

 ### Wrap-up